SouperSalamander/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 - [x] PF will take in one number and output the number as the product of its primes with steps.

+- [x] Test yourself will take the user to an area to practise answering questions on these topics.

 ## Ideas for Further Development

 This project is one that could be easily expanded on in a variety of ways.
 For example, more calculator topics as well as different functionalities like quizzes and games.